zzzprojects/docs/eval-sql.net/pages/documentations/configuration.md

 ## Configuration.ExpireCacheDelay

-Sets a span of time within the next time the ExpireCache method is invoked to evict inactive cache item.
+Sets a span of time within the next time the ExpireCache method is invoked to evict an inactive cache item.

 ## Configuration.SlidingExpirationDelegate